cjkelling/Vue.js_deal_finding_application/README.md

 This project was begun on Monday, July 13th, and finished on Monday, July 20th.

 ### Setup:
-As per instructions from the company, initial installation is as follows:

 1. Ensure XCode and Command Line Tools are installed
 2. Install [brew](http://brew.sh/)
 3. Install the following brew packages